Weierstrass function

-The Weierstrass function has historically served the role of a pathological function, being the first published example (1872) specifically concocted to challenge the notion that every continuous function is differentiable except on a set of isolated points.
 Weierstrass's demonstration that continuity did not imply almost-everywhere differentiability upended mathematics, overturning several proofs that relied on geometric intuition and vague definitions of smoothness.
-These types of functions were disliked by contemporaries: Charles Hermite, on finding that one class of function he was working on had such a property, described it as a "lamentable scourge".
+These types of functions were disliked by contemporaries.
+For instance, Charles Hermite, on finding that one class of function he was working on had such a property, described it as a "lamentable scourge".

 The functions were difficult to visualize until the arrival of computers in the next century, and the results did not gain wide acceptance until practical applications such as models of Brownian motion necessitated infinitely jagged functions (nowadays known as fractal curves).

 Construction

 Animation based on the increasing of the b value from 0.1 to 5.

 In Weierstrass's original paper, the function was defined as a Fourier series: